Rainatou Sow: Early political activities

-Rainatou held several positions in Guinea, including with the International Organisation for Migration (IOM), World Health Organization and UNICEF.
+Rainatou held several positions in Guinea, including with the International Organization for Migration (IOM), World Health Organization and UNICEF.
 After moving to New York in 2009, Rainatou took an internship at the WILPF Peacewomen Project, working exclusively on United Nations Security Council Resolution 1325: a resolution adopted in 2000 calling for women's rights to be respected in conflict.

 Foundation of Make Every Woman Count

 Inspired by the activities at Peacewoman, and motivated by the African Union naming 2010-2020 "The African Women's Decade", Rainatou founded a new organisation to provide news and resources for African Women, both those in Africa and those living abroad in the Diaspora.
 Aimed at promoting the theme for the African Women's Decade, this online resource centre began collating news events from across the continent, and providing self-published articles highlighting the work of grassroots organisations, together with interviews with successful women.

 On returning to the United Kingdom in 2011, Rainatou applied for Make Every Woman Count to become a registered charity, a status it achieved on 13 October that year.
 Since founding the organisation, Rainatou has expanded the team to include a diverse range of volunteers from around the world.